“Dover white” 1967 BMW R60/2 — click here for more info

 The BMW Veteran Motorcycle Club of America (BMW VMCA) is an organization formed in 2004 with the purpose of providing educational services, information, and assistance to those who are interested in owning, operating, repairing, restoring, and studying the history of vintage BMW motorcycles as well as the machines themselves.

-MidAmerica Auctions has been selling vintage motorcycles at auction, including BMWs, for years.
+MidAmerica Auctions (now Mecum) has been selling vintage motorcycles at auction, including BMWs, for years.
 The largest is held every January in Las Vegas, Nevada.
 The thumbnail to the left shows Tim Stafford with an R50/2 he auctioned in 2007.